-- Digital adoption continues to grow rapidly as consumers spend an increasing amount of time on mobile for everyday needs, e.g. social, shopping and banking.
-Omni-channel capabilities will become more important to create a consistent Client experience across channels and to serve Clients in their channel of choice. - Increasing personalization using data and analytics are allowing companies to create a frictionless digital user experience as they are able to better engage with Clients and meet their needs. - Consumers continue to transfer expectations from technology companies to financial services.
-A seamless digital experience and personalization of advice and services will be increasingly important in creating better experiences and outcomes for Clients. - Consumers are becoming more concerned about the protection and use of their data in an environment of increasing collection and use of their data and data breaches.
-Meeting those Client concerns and expectations will be key to maintaining their trust.
+- Digital adoption continues to grow rapidly as consumers spend an increasing amount of time online for everyday needs (e.g., social, shopping, and banking).
+An increase in mobile usage is an especially important part of this shift.
+The COVID-19 pandemic has also accelerated this shift to digital in many industries, including financial services.
+Omni-channel capabilities will become more important to create a consistent Client experience across channels and to serve Clients in their channel of choice. - The trend of increasing personalization using data and analytics is allowing companies to create a frictionless digital user experience as they are able to better engage with Clients and meet their needs. - Consumers continue to transfer expectations from technology companies to financial services.
+A seamless digital experience and personalization of advice and services will be increasingly important in creating better experiences and outcomes for Clients.

+- Consumers are becoming more concerned about the protection and use of their data in an environment of increasing collection and use of their data, and data breaches.
+Meeting those Client concerns and expectations will be key to maintaining their trust. - The COVID-19 pandemic has also accelerated the adoption of digital health technologies, including telehealth and remote care.